merenlab/merenlab.org/software/anvio/help/artifacts/linkmers-txt/index.md

 ## Description

-This is a tab-delimited table where each column represents a
+This is a tab-delimited table where each row represents a a short read that mapped to a specific position in a reference contig.
+This is the output of <span class="artifact-n">[anvi-report-linkmers](/software/anvio/help/programs/anvi-report-linkmers)</span>, where those reference positions are given by the user.

-For instance, if the input for <span class="artifact-n">[anvi-report-linkmers](/software/anvio/help/programs/anvi-report-linkmers)</span> was similar to,
+For instance, if <span class="artifact-n">[anvi-report-linkmers](/software/anvio/help/programs/anvi-report-linkmers)</span> was run on three samples (`SAMPLE-01.bam`, `SAMPLE-02.bam`, and `SAMPLE-03.bam`) with this contigs-and-positions file,

 <table>
   <tbody>